The Theory Behind It

 The Relationship In One Sentence

-CDT is the general theory of directional coherence in adaptive systems.
+CDT is the general theory of how changing systems hold, lose, and recover coherence over time.

-Adaptable Discipline is what that theory looks like when a person is trying to live, choose, drift, repair, and return.
+Adaptable Discipline is what that theory looks like when a person is trying to live, choose, drift, repair, and return — and, over time, influence the systems they are part of.